dooglahs/JumpCloud-Installer/README.md

 # JumpCloud-Installer
 I made this script to help with the installation of the JumpCloud (JC) client on macOSX and to make API calls to the JumpCloud console to push and pull data.

+NOTE: This utilizes the old JumpCloud API version 1.0.
+There is a new API; I will be creating a new project to utilize v2.0.

 # Specifically...
 ## jumplcloud-install.sh follows this workflow: